Tonyslogic/comparetout-doc/README.md

 The green icons on the battery, hot water and EV indicate that settings, schedules and diversions have been configured (or not, shaded icons).

 The orange sun on the panels lets you know that PV data is associated with the solar panels.
+Without the sun, the simulation will not run!

 Once the mandatory areas are configured, the app will automatically simulate usage and generate costs (at least one cost must be defined) for a single year.
 When simulation is complete some key overview indicators are provided.